petersatsuse/azure-compute-docs/articles/virtual-machines/vm-applications.md

 - **Requires a VM Agent**: The VM agent must exist on the VM and be able to receive goal states.

 - **Multiple versions of same application on the same VM**: You can't have multiple versions of the same application on a VM.

-- **Move operations currently not supported**: Moving VMs with VM Apps to other resource groups aren't supported at this time.
+- **Move operations currently not supported**: Moving VMs with VM Applications to other resource groups aren't supported at this time.

 > [!NOTE]
 > For Azure Compute Gallery and VM Applications, Storage SAS can be deleted after replication.
 However, any subsequent update operation will require a valid SAS.